Juwon-Yun/Joom/README.md

-Zoom Clone using NodeJS, WebRTC and Websockets.
+P2P, using NodeJS, WebRTC and Websockets.